bmordan/udemy-ramda-course-notes/_posts/2017-11-28-composing-functions.md

 In this session we are going to start composing functions.
 This is were functional programming really began to make sense to me.

-In our previous example where we were looking at curried functions, we hashed password strings using a curried function.

-Seeing as our heads are into that lets carry on and make things a little more interesting.
-Hashing every user's password with the same salt is not so great.
-Each new hashed password we should create with a new salt.
-Then we should store the hashed password string and the salt together.

-When the time comes to check that a password string matches the password we have stored for that user, we will:

-* recover the hashed password and salt combination
-* split the salt away from the stored hash
-* bind the stored salt to our hashing function
-* create a callback that checks the stored key matches the hashed key

-This is a procedure that we can create with a series of small functions composed together.
-Ramda has a suite of compose functions:

-* compose
-* composeK
-* composeP
-* pipe
-* pipeK
-* pipeP

 Lets create a simple composed function with a function that adds 5 to a number and a function that squares it's input.
-You pass a value into the pipe, then the output of the first function is the input of the next until you return a function or final value.
+In both compose and pipe you call the composed function with the first argument , then the output of the first function is the input of the next function until you return a final value.

 ```js
 const addFive = add(__, 5)